 TRICKS OF THE TRADE

-Culinary powerhouse Bompas and Parr - best known for their food installation made of fruit punch and their gastronomic scratch-and-sniff meal - investigate how bartenders can improve relationships with their customers using esoteric skills and subconscious behavioral techniques…
+Culinary powerhouse Bompas and Parr - best known for their food installation made of fruit punch and their gastronomic scratch-and-sniff meal - investigate how bartenders can improve relationships with their customers using esoteric skills and subconscious behavioural techniques…

 From elegant cocktail stirring while barely moving a muscle to manipulating the passage of ice around a cobbler shaker as you perfect the hard shake - these are all skills a bartender hopes to master.